 The official scorer shall indicate those players on the lists who actually have taken part in the game.
 The official scorer also shall record the time of entry into the game of any substitute goalkeeper.
-The official scorer shall record on the official score sheet a notation when a goal is scored when the goalkeeper has been removed from the ice.
+The official scorer shall record on the Official Score Sheet a notation when a goal is scored when the goalkeeper has been removed from the ice.

-The official score also shall prepare the official score sheet for the referee's signature.
+The official scorer also shall prepare the Official Score Sheet for the referee's signature.